Postkodmiljonären: Format

 Every time the contestant answers a question correctly, the contestant moves one step up in the money tree.
-If the participant answers the million-SEK question correctly, the game ends and the participant wins the top prize of 1 million SEK and is declared a millionaire.
-If the contestant wrongly answers a question, the right answer is revealed, the game ends and the contestant walks away with the money value of the most recently cleared guaranteed level.
-This implies that if the contestant loses before clearing the 10,000 SEK guaranteed level, the contestant walks away empty-handed.
-If the contestant decides not to answer the question, the game ends and the contestant walks away with the money value of the most recently cleared level and is asked to pick an answer to find out the correct answer to the question.
-This implies that if the contestant walks away before clearing the first question, the contestant walks away empty-handed.
+If the participant answers the million-SEK question correctly, the game ends, and the participant wins the top prize of 1,000,000 SEK and is declared a millionaire.
+If the contestant wrongly answers a question, the correct answer is revealed, the game ends, and the contestant walks away with the money value of the most recently cleared guaranteed level, which means that if the contestant loses before clearing the 10,000 SEK level, the contestant walks away empty-handed.
+If the contestant decides not to answer the question, the game ends, and the contestant walks away with the money value of the most recently cleared level and is instead asked to guess the correct answer to the question.
+If the contestant walks away before completing the first question, the contestant walks away empty-handed.

 Occasionally, special episodes are aired where the show invites pairs of Swedish celebrities who play together.
-However, these pairs don't get to keep their earnings; instead, they are donated to a charitable organization which is chosen by the pair.
+However, these pairs don't get to keep their earnings; instead, they are donated to a charitable organization chosen by the pair.